linux-test-project/ltp/doc/developers/build_system.rst

 version for which the build system tries to build the module.

-The build system is also forward compatible with changes in Linux kernel internal API so that, if module fails to build, the failure is ignored both on build and installation.
-If the userspace counterpart of the test fails to load the module because the file does not exists, the test is skipped.
+The build system is also forward compatible with changes in Linux kernel internal API so that, if a module fails to build, the failure is ignored both on build and installation.
+If the userspace counterpart of the test fails to load the module because the file does not exist, the test is skipped.

 Note the ``ifneq($(KERNELRELEASE),)``.
 The reason it exists, it is that the Makefile is executed twice: once by LTP build system and once by kernel kbuild,